Goldie Sayers wants to return to javelin from injury setback

-But she ruptured an elbow ligament at the event and, despite being cleared to compete at the Games, exacerbated the injury and failed to qualify for the final.
+But she ruptured an elbow ligament at the event and, despite being cleared to compete at the Games, exacerbated the injury and

-Sayers has since had surgery and will use the 2013 season to reacquaint herself with competitive action.
+and will use the 2013 season to reacquaint herself with competitive action.

 "I had the operation three months ago but it's been a bit trickier than previous operations to get back to full fitness," said the British number one.